-Figures 2 and 3 show the geographic distribution of all site-specific proposals from the current and past Statement of Needs cycle by status, facility type and estimated desired square footage.
+Figures 2 and 3 show the geographic distribution of all site-specific proposals from the current and past Statement of Needs cycle by status, facility type, and estimated desired square footage.

-Figure 2 - Status of All Site-Specific Proposals for FY 2021 - 2023 c.
-Borough-specific Proposal Summaries (FY 2021 - 2023)
+Figure 2 - Status of All Site-Specific Proposals for FY 2016-2024 c.
+Borough-specific Proposal Summaries (FY 2016-2024)

-Figure 3 - Estimated Desired Square Footage of All Site-Specific Proposals by Facility Type for FY 2021 - 2023
+Figure 3 - Estimated Desired Square Footage of All Site-Specific Proposals by Facility Type for FY 2016-2024

 Section c organizes all proposals submitted by borough.
 Each borough-specific section includes a table listing proposals for comment and all previous proposals for reference.
 Where specific location information is available, we have also included a summary map of site-specific new and previous proposals.
-Detailed information on each new proposal for comment can be found in Section 3 of this report, and in Appendix A for all previous proposals (FY 2021 - 2022).
+Detailed information on each new proposal for comment can be found in Section 3 of this report, and previous proposal information is available in Appendix A - Status of Proposals from FY 2022-2023 Citywide Statement of Needs.